UBC-MDS/auto_eda/README.md

 The package is intended to do array manipulations functions like Searching, Sorting, Counting non-zero elements, Finding indices of max value.
 This is a package developed for the group-17 project for the UBC MDS DSCI 524 (Collaborative Software Development) course.

-- sort_array: Takes a numpy array of integers or strings and returns the array in sorted order
+- `sort_array`: Takes a numpy array of integers or strings and returns the array in sorted order

-- search_array: Searches for and returns the index of a specified element in a numpy array, if it exists
+- `search_array`: Searches for and returns the index of a specified element in a numpy array, if it exists

-- argmax: Returns the index of the max element in the array
+- `count_nonzero_elements`: Count the number of non zero elements in an array

-- count_nonzero_elements: Count the number of non zero elements in an array
+- `argmax`: Returns the index of the max element in the array

 The package aims to recreate some of the basic array operations available in the [numpy package](https://github.com/numpy/numpy).